-Fall protection requirements start at different heights depending on the industry; see which height your industry needs to enact fall protection measures.
+Fall protection requirements start at different heights depending on the industry; see which height your job needs to enact fall protection measures.

 Falls are one of the leading causes of injuries and deaths in the workplace.
-While this is true in all industries, falls are a significant danger in the construction industry.
-OSHA has put in place fall protection requirements for all industries to eliminate fall dangers and prevent injuries and fatalities.
-The first place to start is knowing the height requirements for fall protection, or at what heights employers must take preventative steps to protect workers from fall hazards.
+While this is true in all industries, falls are a significant danger in construction.
+Therefore, OSHA has created fall protection requirements to eliminate fall dangers and prevent injuries and fatalities.
+The first place to start is knowing the height requirements for fall protection or at what heights employers must take preventative steps to protect workers from fall hazards.

 Employer Requirements per OSHA

 OSHA requires that employers take steps to protect the health and well-being of their employees.
-In all industries, all employers are required by OSHA to do the following:
+In all industries, OSHA requires all employers to do the following:

-- Keep floors in work areas in a clean and, so far as possible, a dry condition.
+- Keep floors in work areas clean and dry

-- Select and provide required personal protective equipment at no cost to workers.
+- Provide required personal protective equipment at no cost to workers

 OSHA requires that employers put in place fall protection measures in addition to the above requirements, and those height requirements vary from industry to industry.
-In general industry workplaces, employers must provide fall protection to employees who are working at heights of four feet or higher.
-In shipyards, employers must provide fall protection to those working at five feet or higher.
-In construction industries, employees working at heights of six feet or higher must be given fall protection, and in longshoring operations, the height requirement is eight feet.
+For example, in industrial workplaces, employers must provide fall protection to employees working at heights of four feet or higher.
+In addition, employers must provide fall protection to those working at five feet or higher in shipyards.
+In construction, employers must provide fall protection to employees working at heights of six feet or higher, and in longshoring operations, the height requirement is eight feet.

-Additional fall protection measures must also be taken in certain scenarios despite not meeting height requirements, such as when an employee is working over dangerous equipment, machinery, or substances.
+Employers must also take additional fall protection measures in specific scenarios despite not meeting height requirements, such as when an employee is working over dangerous equipment, machinery, or substances.

 Safe Keeper offers a comprehensive line of fall protection products and accessories such as harnesses, SRLs, lanyards, and more so that employers can offer the safest workplace environment, free from fall hazards.